tgvaughan/bang/README.md

 By default, the generated output is written to a temporary file, the name of which is written to standard output.
-This permits the use of a backtick evaluation of bang wherever a filename is expected.
+This permits the use of a backtick evaluation of Bang! wherever a filename is expected.

 (Of course, this means that the result of the evaluation will remain in your system's temporary storage until this storage is cleaned.)